arsanay/Go_CLI/README.md

 Note :
+1. You can't order Go-Ride without select show map first, it will show an error because the map and the driver coordinate haven't generated
-1. Sometimes it shows an error, all you need is just re-run the application.
+2. Sometimes it will shows an error, all you need is just re-run the application.
 The error caused by math.random that show at least twice same result and I haven't give error handling for this case.
-2. I decide to use JSON format for outside file as parameter, because it make easier to parse and easier to read than the other.
+3. I decide to use JSON format for outside file as parameter, because it make easier to parse and easier to read than the other.